-Supervisory Staff
+• Supervisory Staff

-Supervisory staff consists of the superintendent, programs and services coordinator, and supervisor.
+Supervisory staff consists of the superintendent and supervisor.
 The supervisory team ensures the safety and security of residents, provides staff supervision, develops programming, develops policies and procedures, coordinates staff training, provides oversight in grant application and facilitation of grant-funded projects, and acts in a public relations capacity within the 13th Circuit and communities around the state.